Breathing the Fire:

 In Landstuhl, I wanted it out—all of it, immediately.
 The doctors explained that unless it was a large piece or located in a spot where it could do damage, most of it would stay right where it was.
 They told me it actually did more damage to dig around the soft tissues to remove it.

-Nancy brought in some of the chunks the doctors had removed from my leg.
+Nurse Nancy Miller brought in some of the chunks the doctors had removed from my leg.
 She had them gathered in large plastic bags and specimen cups.
 The first—a flat piece of metal, twisted by the heat of the blast, which spilled over the sides of my hand—was recognizable as some sort of car part.
 It had been embedded in my right leg.

 A second piece was a completely intact metal wheel weight from one of the tires, about the size of the top of a finger.
 I never even noticed that part on a car before.
 Every time I spot a wheel weight on a car now, I think of the one that was lodged somewhere in my thigh.